This wouldn’t necessarily be a problem if weight loss after pregnancy was easy, but that isn’t the case.

 #5.
 Exercise (Yoga, Stretching, Diastasis Recti)

-Exercise is important to weight loss but many people often put too much emphasis on it.
+Exercise is important for weight loss but many people often put too much emphasis on it.

 Exercise puts increased stress on the body.